-- 4.4.2 Projects and additional activities are implemented and/or supported that contribute to local social and economic development and are proportionate to the scale of operations. - 4.5 The Organization, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental and economic impacts of its management activities on affected communities.
+- 4.5 The Organization, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental and economic impacts of its management activities on affected communities.
 The action taken shall be proportionate to the scale, intensity and risk of those activities and negative impacts. - 4.5.1 Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities.